solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         T.TransactionItemsCountBucket
     ```

-    In the `Results` pane, switch to the `Chart` view and configure it as follows (see the options set on the right side):
+In the `Results` pane, we've switched to the `Chart` view to render a useful visualization (note the visualization options set on the right side).

     ![Distribution of per-customer transaction item counts](./media/lab4_transaction_items_count_distribution.png)

-    Without diving too much into the mathematical and statistical aspects of it, this histogram displays the reason why there is virtually no skew in the data distribution of the `Sale_Hash` table.
-If you haven't figured it out yet, the reason we are talking about is the cvasi-normal distribution of the per-customer transaction items counts.
+Without diving too much into the mathematical and statistical details, this histogram represents the fact there is no skew in the data distribution of the `Sale_Hash` table.
+This is due to the quasi-normalized distribution of the per-customer transaction item counts.

 ### 3.6.2.
 Advanced space usage analysis

-Use a more advanced approach to understand table space usage

-1. Run the following script to create the `vTableSizes` view:
+In regards to the further analysis of table space usage, we can create a helpful view that will surface useful table space usage data.
+We've created the `vTableSizes` view as follows:

     ```sql
     CREATE VIEW [wwi_perf].[vTableSizes]